GNS3/gns3-registry/README.rst

 After that you can send us a pull request on Github.

-In schemas/appliance.json you have a JSON with a schema for controlling the file.
+In schemas/appliance.json you have a JSON with a schema for controlling the file and can be use as documentation for each fields.

 Tools